-In the PVC business, we will further strengthen our position as the world's largest PVC manufacturer by making use of our advantageous raw materials situation in the U.S. and the integrated manufacturing plant from electrolysis to PVC that was constructed by SHINTECH in the U.S. as well as by our sales strategies that accurately grasp global trends in demand.
+In the PVC business, in order to cope with the global expansion in demand, SHINTECH INC., in the U.S., has decided to further strengthen its integrated manufacturing facilities from electrolysis to PVC.
+We will further solidify our position as the world's largest PVC manufacturer by speedily making these facilities into a strategic base, by making good use of the advantageous raw materials situation in the U.S. and by carrying out our sales strategies that accurately grasp global trends in demand.

-In the semiconductor silicon business, as the world's largest silicon wafer manufacturer, going forward we will continue to strive to assure a stable supply of high-quality products from our multiple manufacturing bases both in Japan and overseas, and we will meet the increase in demand for devices which comes with the expanding market for smartphones and tablet PCs in an appropriate manner.
-At the same time, we will focus on the development and sales of silicon wafers for cutting-edge devices and strive to strengthen our competitive power in these cutting-edge fields.
+In the semiconductor silicon business, we will fulfill our responsibilities as the top maker by assuring a stable supply of high-quality products to our worldwide customers from our multiple manufacturing bases both in Japan and overseas.
+We will focus on the development and sales of silicon wafers for cutting-edge devices as the mobile equipment market expands.
+At the same time, we will work on making every possible effort to reduce costs and aim to strengthen our competitive power.

-In the silicones business, by utilizing its product characteristics that have various applications in a wide range of industrial fields, we will accelerate the development of high-value added new products.
-We will strive to expand our silicones business not only in Japan but also overseas by endeavoring to make the new silicone plant in China into a pioneering strategic base at an early stage and by focusing on further strengthening of our business operations at our existing bases, such as those in Thailand and the U.S.
+In the silicones business, by utilizing its product characteristics that have various applications in a wide range of industrial fields, we will focus on the development of high-value-added new products.
+Furthermore, we will strive to expand our silicones business not only in Japan but also overseas by promoting more efficient unified operation of the raw material manufacturing company Asia Silicones Monomer Limited in Thailand, which became an indirectly wholly owned Group company in May 2013, and the product manufacturing company Shin-Etsu Silicones (Thailand) Limited as well as by endeavoring to strengthen businesses at other bases such as in China and the U.S.